-First Credit Union shares profits with all employees because it believes that the success of the organization is based on the engagement and commitment of those who serve the organization, the members and the community.
-The intent of the profit share plan is to reinforce the achievement of key business objectives in order to enhance First Credit Union's long-term viability.
+FCU shares profits with employees because it believes that the success of the organization is based on the engagement and commitment of those who serve the organization, the members and the community.
+The intent of the profit share plan is to reinforce the achievement of key business objectives and enhance FCU's long-term viability.